shoeffner/mthesis/src/introduction.md

 to the combination of those sensations.
 To form semantics of an object, to perceive it, humans have to move their eyes to the right position to get the needed sensory information.
 Thus they need to attend an object with their eyes.
-Turning this conclusion around and thinking ahead, we can make the assumption that what humans attend, that is what they look at, is what they are interested in because they have to actively direct their eyes towards that object.
+Turning this conclusion around and thinking ahead, one can make the assumption that what humans attend, that is what they look at, is what they are interested in because they have to actively direct their eyes towards that object.